julianaagarza/2025_CSC_S25_G2_FP/Documentation/Project Environment Selection.md

 - **Reflects Course Concepts:** The project incorporates multiple topics covered in the course, including endpoint security, authentication layers, threat modeling, and device hardening.
 - **Simulates a Real-World Use Case:** Cameras are widely used in IoT security systems.
 Access control to camera feeds is critical in smart homes, industrial settings, and even school security.
 - **Hands-On Security Implementation:** The Raspberry Pi allows full control over the OS and network, letting us directly implement firewalls, authentication, and encryption protocols.
-- **Supports Lightweight Web Application:** We are able to host a Flask-based web interface on the Pi, where users must authenticate via password and TOTP to access the camera.
+- **Supports Lightweight Web Application:** We are able to host a Flask-based web interface on the Pi, where users must authenticate via password and QR code to access the camera.
 - **Cost-Effective and Flexible:** The Raspberry Pi is affordable, reusable, and capable of supporting Python, Flask, and OpenCV—all tools relevant to our skillset and this course.

 ---

 ## Conclusion

-By choosing an **on-premises Raspberry Pi with a camera**, we created a realistic IoT testing environment that mirrors real-world scenarios while remaining appropriate for an academic project.
+By choosing an Raspberry Pi with a camera, we created a realistic IoT testing environment that mirrors real-world scenarios while remaining appropriate for an academic project.
 This setup allows us to implement, monitor, and evaluate MFA in a way that supports both academic learning and practical cybersecurity application.